-- Providing technical excellence - Living the EY values as demonstrated by behaviors and attitude - Demonstrating knowledge of, and leadership in, quality and risk management - Complying with policies and procedures - Complying with laws, regulations and professional duties - Contributing to protecting and enhancing the EY brand
+- Providing technical excellence - Living the EY values as demonstrated by behaviors and attitude - Demonstrating knowledge of, and leadership in, quality and risk management - Complying with policies and procedures - Complying with laws, regulations and professional duties

-The EY partner compensation philosophy calls for meaningfully differentiated rewards based on a partner's level of performance, as measured within the context of LEAD.
-Partners are assessed by their firms annually on their performance in delivering quality, exceptional client service and people engagement, alongside financial and market metrics.
+The EY partner compensation philosophy calls for meaningfully differentiated rewards based on a partner's level of performance, as measured within the context of the performance management framework.
+Partners are assessed annually on their performance in delivering high-quality, exceptional client service and people engagement, alongside financial and market metrics.